ShashankRapolu07/SARCathon-AI-With-AutoTranslate/README.md

 We used the `all-MiniLM-L6-v2` Transformer model from the `SentenceTransformer` library for this attention-enabled FAQ retrieval.

-## AutoTranslate (Multi-Lingual Support)
+## AutoTranslate Feature (Multi-Lingual Support)
-Adding multilingual support to the Smart FAQ Module makes user experience even better, as SARAS AI is a global platform.
-By supporting multiple languages, the FAQ system makes it easier for non-English speakers to find information in their own language.
-Our application can automatically detect the language the user types in and gives responses in that same language.
-This means users don’t need to choose their language manually, making it easier for them to get the answers they need.
-Since SARAS AI Institute is a global platform, this helps people from different countries who may not speak English, making the platform more user-friendly and accessible to everyone.
+As SARAS AI is a global institute, their websie must be language agnostic.
+For this reason, we included an **AutoTranslate** feature where in the user can type their queries in any language and the system autmatically detects the language and shows relevant FAQs in that language.
+Currently, to not increase burden on the **Google Translation API**, we included four languages: **English**, **Hindi**, **Spanish** and **German**.
+By supporting multiple languages, the FAQ system makes it easier for non-English speakers to find information in their own preferred language.
+Our application can automatically detect the user-preferred language based on his search query, which means users don’t need to choose their language manually, making it easier for them to get the answers they need.

 ### Testing:
 You can test the multi-lingual feature in our application by directly typing the following user queries in the search bar: